 There is currently avoidable but widespread suffering and poverty in Africa and many other parts of the world.
 According to recent World Bank estimates, approximately 10% of the world’s population live in extreme poverty, subsisting on less than $1.90 a day.
 Thus hundreds of millions of people are regularly deprived of basic human needs such as adequate nutrition, education, shelter and sanitation.
 A significant portion (56%) of those living in extreme poverty reside in Africa, particularly sub-Saharan Africa.
+Nigeria was recently reported to have the highest number (over 86 million) of extremely poor people of any country in the world.
 This already dire situation is exacerbated by conflict, political upheaval, diseases, natural disasters and the devastating effects of climate change.

 A key requirement of any effective solution is the ability to build human capacity to create innovative solutions through the development of adequately skilled human capital.
 This can best be achieved through effective education. - Dr. FRANK EDUGHOM EKPAR